johnbintz/plugin-wonderful/readme.txt

 Tags: ads, sidebar, widget
 Requires at least: 2.7
 Tested up to: 2.7.1
-Stable tag: 0.2
+Stable tag: 0.3
 Donate link: http://www.coswellproductions.com/wordpress/wordpress-plugins/

-Plugin Wonderful lets Project Wonderful publishers quickly and easily add their adboxes to thier WordPress blog.
+Plugin Wonderful lets Project Wonderful publishers quickly and easily add their adboxes to thier WordPress site.

 == Description ==

 Plugin Wonderful downloads your adbox information from Project Wonderful and creates a series of widgets that can easily be added to your sidebars.
 It also adds a new template tag, `the_project_wonderful_ad()`, that lets you embed Project Wonderful ads directly into your site.
 Adbox code is downloaded straight from Project Wonderful, so your adboxes are always displayed correctly.
+You can also easily activate new ads without having to modify your theme.

+== Installation ==

+Copy the plugin-wonderful folder to your wp-content/plugins folder and activate it from Plugins -> Installed.
+Activating the plugin creates a new database table, {prefix}_pw_adboxes, that you can safely remove if you are no longer using the plugin.

 == Frequently Asked Questions ==